tmooretcm/MinecraftJvmBattle/README.md

 ## Goals

 The goal of this project is to measure the performance differences in Minecraft between the default bundled HotSpot JVM and the OpenJ9 JVM.
-Leveraging Prometheus, Grafana, and Docker, we will measure performance differences between containerized Minecraft servers using the different JVMs in terms of memory footprint, CPU usage, server start/response time, and FPS.
+Leveraging Prometheus, Grafana, and Docker, we will measure performance differences between containerized Minecraft servers using the different JVMs in terms of memory footprint, CPU usage, and server response time.

 ## Getting Started